glasnt/blog/_posts/2016-08-06-solve-for-emoji.md

 It should be relatively easy to implement such a solution for whichever web platform used, given all the Unicode data is public, and Twemoji and EmojiOne are sufficiently licensed to allow for use in such implementations.

-A proof of concept for such an implementation is available for Python at [github.com/glasnt/emojificate](https://github.com/glasnt/emojificate).
+A proof of concept for such an implementation is available for Python in the [emojificate](https://github.com/glasnt/emojificate) package.
 Technical details relating to the implementation are provided in the README.

 ## Final Summation